rsec/r2con2020-ctf-writeups/mmorpsg/writeup.md

 * Start analysing the inputs of the program
 * There are several vulnerabilities, and therefore, several ways to exploit it
 * You can crash the program manually.
 That will give you an important clue!
-* The Heap was involved but you don't need to mess with the Heap metadata.
+* The heap was involved but you don't need to mess with the heap metadata.
 It is an easy challenge, so keep it simple.
 * No need to craft your own shellcode.
 The challenge gives you what you need.
 * Hint released during the CTF with some highlighted words:
 > If you want to be the **winner**, just *use* the **table** *after* clean it up.